II. Pathophysiology

 1. Worse than Mobitz I Block

-2. May progress to complete Heart Block
+2. High risk of progression to complete Heart Block (third degree block)

 7. Management